jscaldwell55/redteam_datacopy_ext/README.md

-Example Config Structure used for Demo
+EXAMPLE CONFIG STRUCTURE (used for initial testing)

 {
   "platforms": {